-If you were to ask, “hey, do I really need to crunch a bunch of numbers to decide what to give to the Lord?” my response would be, “no, you don’t.”
-But if you want to use that approach because it’s consistent with your convictions and what you’ve done in the past, then I say go for it, even though I think there is a better way.
+If you were to ask, "Hey, do I really need to crunch a bunch of numbers to decide what to give to the Lord?" my response would be, "no, you don't."
+But if you want to use that approach because it's consistent with your convictions and what you've done in the past, then I say go for it, even though I think there is a better way.

 Some believers who want to honor the Lord by giving a tithe can get caught up in things like what exact percentage to give or whether the tithe is paid on gross or net income.
 However, as we mature in the faith, perhaps it should start to be more of a transition from percentages and calculations to a focus on the heart.
 Ultimately, we want to become cheerful givers where giving is done joyfully, worshipfully, generously, and consistently in response to all that God has done for us.

-If you mostly align with my perspective on tithing number (1) above, you could legitimately argue that any income you receive in retirement that you originally tithed on doesn’t need to be tithed-on again.
-But to be consistent, you should also tithe on any new income beyond what you initially tithed-on, regardless of whether it’s from Social Security or the other sources of retirement income I mentioned.
+If you mostly align with the perspective on tithing number (1) above, you could legitimately argue that any income you receive in retirement that you originally tithed on doesn't need to be tithed-on again.
+But to be consistent, you should also tithe on any new income beyond what you initially tithed-on, regardless of whether it's from Social Security or the other sources of retirement income I mentioned.

-Someone who is more aligned with perspective number (2) might have a different view.
-Such a person is probably not focused on a tithe, per se’ (unless they also have some tendencies toward number 1).
-If you believe that tithing is a good Biblical principle and take more of a stewardship view, you will be less concerned about exact amounts of pre-tithed-on versus not-tithed-on income and focused instead on how you can manage your life and finances so that you can enjoy God’s blessings and provision while also being a generous giver over the course of your entire life.
+Someone more aligned with the perspective number (2) might have a different view.
+Such a person is probably not focused on a tithe, per se' (unless they also have some tendencies toward number 1).
+If you believe that tithing is a good Biblical principle and take more of a stewardship view, you will be less concerned about exact amounts of pre-tithed-on versus not-tithed-on income and focused instead on how you can manage your life and finances so that you can enjoy God's blessings and provision while also being a generous giver over the course of your entire life.

 If you acknowledge that God is the owner and provider of all that we have, you may decide to tithe on your retirement income from the start, regardless of whether you've already tithed on it or not.
 Or, you may choose a middle-ground approach.
 In the end, it's your convictions and conscience that matters most.

 In retirement, I will receive Social Security benefits and income from retirement savings.
-I could run some of the calculations that I described above, but I’d rather just keep things simple and keep giving as I have been.
-I have always given at least a tithe of 10 percent or more since I became a Christian plus offerings above that, and I see no reason to stop when I am retired.
-I will factor that into my retirement budget just as I’ve done in the past.
+I could run some of the calculations that I described above, but I'd rather keep things simple and keep giving as I have been.
+I have always given at least a tithe of 10 percent or more since I became a Christian, plus offerings above that, and I see no reason to stop when I am retired.
+I will factor that into my retirement budget just as I've done in the past.

-Regardless of whether you adhere to tithing view number (1) or number (2), some variation of the two, or a totally different one, ask the Lord to “…make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work” (ICor.9:8 – ESV).
+Regardless of whether you adhere to tithing view number (1) or number (2), some variation of the two, or a totally different one, ask the Lord to "…make all grace abound to you so that having all sufficiency in all things at all times, you may abound in every good work" (ICor.9:8 – ESV).
 Good works are an essential part of the Christian life.
-Good stewardship compels us to use whatever abundance God has given us to perform the good works that he has called us to do.
+Good stewardship compels us to use whatever abundance God has given us to perform the good works he has called us to do.
 That includes giving while in retirement up to the end of our lives.